taofeekaoyusuf/vcc-for-de/README.md

 * The JSON datasets were pulled directly from the URL repository.
 And runnig the code is as easy as pressing `Shift key` + `Return key`.

+* To run the scala file, simply call the `scala compiler` on the file in CLI having scala installed or better still, an IDE with 'scalac' support.

 ### 2: TECHNICALITIES.